fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 - the Electronic Attestation MUST be displayed correctly across all devices, ensuring a consistent experience on screens of varying sizes;
 - the name of the Electronic Attestation MUST be clearly visible and always displayed in both the Detail View and the Preview View;
 - the Electronic Attestation, both in the Preview View and the Detailed View, MUST display its status if different from valid and MAY display it if valid.
-The Preview View MAY also include additional attributes to enhance the User Experience and management; for example, it MAY display the name or logo of the Electronic Attestation of Attributes Provider or the PID Provider;
+The Preview View MAY also include additional Attributes to enhance the User Experience and management; for example, it MAY display the name or logo of the Electronic Attestation of Attributes Provider or the PID Provider;
 - the layout of elements in the Preview View of the Electronic Attestation MUST be optimized for scalability and usability, especially when multiple Electronic Attestations are displayed on the same screen;
 - the Electronic Attestation MAY adopt a card format, in line with approaches already used by other Wallets in the market, to mirror the appearance of a corresponding physical document.
 When applicable, the digital nature of the document MAY be indicated, such as by labeling it as a "digital version" in the layout;
 - the Electronic Attestation MUST display the same information in the Detail View as shown in the Preview View and MAY include additional details;